supertorpe/netcode-workbench/README.md

 - Network abstraction with latency simulation
 - Configurable tick duration
 - Parametrizable interpolation
+- Optionally draw debug boxes to see interpolation effect
 - Realtime and downloadable logs and game state history
 - Easily extensible inheriting from the BaseNetCode class
 - Simple game simulation with planck-js physics engine